-Continuing conversations and negotiations between Colorado, other Basin States, and the federal government regarding the continuation of the Interim Guidelines, Treaty Minutes, and similar basin-wide operations are sensitive.
+Continuing conversations and negotiations between Colorado, other Colorado River Basin States, and the federal government regarding the continuation of the 2007 Interim Guidelines, 1944 Mexican Water Treaty and related Minutes, and similar basin-wide operations are sensitive.
 Colorado does not want to pre-judge the outcome of these discussions, and these conversations should occur at the appropriate level.

-The triggers contemplated in this current IBCC effort only pertain to operations of a TMD within Colorado, distinct from those in the Interim Guidelines or the Minute, which are applied to the Colorado River Basin as a whole.
+The triggers contemplated in this current IBCC effort only pertain to operations of a TMD within Colorado, distinct from those in the Interim Guidelines or the Treaty and its Minutes, which are applied to the Colorado River Basin as a whole.
 Any triggers to be discussed at the IBCC level cannot presuppose the outcome of these conversations, nor negatively impact Colorado's position in such conversations.